maartenba/maartenba.github.io/_posts/2018-06-14-how-http-chunked-encoding-was-killing-a-request.markdown

 ## Fixing things

+There are in fact two fixes to this.
+A first one is setting [`AutoFlush = false` on our `StreamWriter`](https://msdn.microsoft.com/en-us/library/system.io.streamwriter.autoflush%28v=vs.110%29.aspx?f=255&MSPPError=-2147217396).
+This will not invoke the underlying `ExplicitFlush` on every write, and would solve things for sure.

+We decided to go with another approach, though.
 As we mentioned earlier in this post, `ChunkedFileStreamResult` *could* be useful if we do not know the size of the data we will be sending.
 We don't know, but we do know that the typical JSON returned will not be too large (a few 100kb maximum), so there is no need to use chunked encoding anyway.

 So in our controller instead of using this special stream result, we can simply return our JSON by rendering it into a string and returning that instead.
 Rough pseudo-code: